Jazz in Word: European (Non-) Fiction by Kirsten Krick-Aigner and Marc-Oliver Schuster (eds.) (2018)

 But in Europe, and particularly in the two countries mentioned, people had to make up more than a decade of “lost” cultural developments in the arts and democratic processes.
 The 2014 meeting was aimed to identify “both the thematic and geographic scope of jazz in Europe in order to examine verbalizations of jazz in the 20th century up to the present.”

-As there was a strong European perspective to the conference, interesting and rather exotic topics were presented, such as jazz in early Vienna, jazz dance and German expressionist women, Thomas Mann and jazz, literary jazz by René Schickerle, Ernest Bornemann, Günther Grass, Franz Kafka, and Lili Grün, jazz in German and Austrian (Beat) poetry, jazz in Lithuanian literature, jazz reception in Viennese Feuilleton, among others.
+As there was a strong European perspective to the conference, interesting and rather exotic topics were presented, such as jazz in early Vienna, jazz dance and German expressionist women, Thomas Mann and jazz, literary jazz by René Schickerle, Ernest Bornemann, Günther Grass, Franz Kafka, and Lili Grün, jazz in German and Austrian (Beat) poetry, jazz in Lithuanian literature and jazz reception in Viennese Feuilleton, among others.

 For American readers, this conference program and the present volume may offer many new insights, since jazz conferences mostly devote their main topics to American, i.e. national experiences in the art form.
-Many scholars and authors, some renown, and some newcomers, held speeches that are now available here in print.
+Many scholars and authors, some renowned, and some newcomers, held speeches that are now available here in print.
 Sascha Feinstein is a well-known name when it comes to jazz research, he also held the keynote address “Jazz as a Liberator of Language.”
 Most other speakers will be largely unknown to the majority of jazz scholars, since many are foremost specialized in European or German studies.
 Helmut Neundlinger, Primus-Heinz Kucher, Matthiejs de Ridder, Veronika Hofeneder, Lina Užukauskaitė, Konrad Nowakowski, Luigia Tessitore,Wolfgang Lamprecht, Thomas Antonic, and others provided interesting facts and conclusions to the conference.

 The volume’s editors, Kirsten Krick-Aigner, professor at Wofford College in Spartanburg, SC, and Marc-Oliver Schuster, Assistant Professsor at Vienna University, were also the ones responsible for putting together the event and selecting the final speakers.